MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 The key to creating a smooth user experience is to avoid creating barriers for your users that they don't understand or that they must escalate to your help desk.
 For example, turning external sharing off for a site might cause user confusion or frustration; whereas labeling the site and its contents as confidential and using data loss prevention policy tips and emails to educate your users in your governance policies, can lead to a much smoother experience for them.

-## SharePoint, Office 365 Groups, and Teams
+## SharePoint, Microsoft 365 Groups, and Teams

 In Microsoft 365, SharePoint is integrated with a variety of other services to provide a much richer experience than is possible with on-premises solutions such as SharePoint Server.
 These integrations affect how you manage user permissions and what your users can do in a collaboration scenario.

 Traditionally, SharePoint permissions have been managed through a set of permissions groups within a site (Owners, Members, Visitors, etc.).
-In SharePoint, each SharePoint team site is part of an Office 365 group.
-An Office 365 group is a single permissions group that is associated with a variety of Microsoft 365 services, including a SharePoint site, an instance of Planner, a mailbox, a shared calendar, and others.
-When you add owners or members to the Office 365 group, they are given access to the SharePoint site along with the other connected services.
+In SharePoint, each SharePoint team site is part of an Microsoft 365 group.
+An Microsoft 365 group is a single permissions group that is associated with a variety of Microsoft 365 services, including a SharePoint site, an instance of Planner, a mailbox, a shared calendar, and others.
+When you add owners or members to the Microsoft 365 group, they are given access to the SharePoint site along with the other connected services.

-While you can continue to manage SharePoint site permissions separately by using SharePoint groups, we recommend managing permissions for SharePoint by adding people to or removing them from the associated Office 365 group.
+While you can continue to manage SharePoint site permissions separately by using SharePoint groups, we recommend managing permissions for SharePoint by adding people to or removing them from the associated Microsoft 365 group.
 This provides easier administration as well as giving users access to a host of related services that they can use for better collaboration.

-Microsoft Teams provides a hub for collaboration by bringing together all the Office 365 group-related services, plus a variety of Teams-specific services, in a single user experience with persistent chat.
-Teams uses the associated Office 365 group to manage its permissions.
+Microsoft Teams provides a hub for collaboration by bringing together all the Microsoft 365 group-related services, plus a variety of Teams-specific services, in a single user experience with persistent chat.
+Teams uses the associated Microsoft 365 group to manage its permissions.
 Within the Teams experience, users can directly access SharePoint along with the other services without having to switch applications.
 This provides a centralized collaboration space with a single place to manage permissions.
 For collaboration scenarios in your organization, we highly recommend using Teams rather than using services such as SharePoint independently.

 For details about how SharePoint and Teams interact, see [How SharePoint and OneDrive interact with Microsoft Teams](https://docs.microsoft.com/microsoftteams/sharepoint-onedrive-interact).